 Goran, his face maniacal, pushed her against the wall again, his hand on her neck.
 He moved his other hand under her dress, digging his fingers beneath her panties.
 Millie could only sob at this violation of her womanhood.

 Suddenly, Millie felt the tingle of electricity emanating from Goran’s hand on her neck.
 At the same instant, a crackling, buzzing sound filled the closet.
 Goran’s eyes bugged wide open; his mouth open in literal shock.
-The buzzing ended in a few seconds, and Millie felt Goran being pulled away.
+The buzzing ended in a few seconds, and Millie felt someone pull Goran away.
 She fell to the floor, sobbing uncontrollably.

 Angel delivered an epic beatdown on Goran.
 She was just too swift for him.
-An elbow smash and a roundhouse kick to his liver set Goran up for the Coup de Grace.
+An elbow smash and a roundhouse kick to his liver set Goran up for the coup de grâce.
 Angel smashed his face against the edge of the shelf, breaking his nose.
 The bleeding and unconscious Goran tumbled to the floor.

 Reaching into a small canvas bag she carried, Angel retrieved several industrial cable ties, zip-tying Goran to the shelves.

 Retrieving Millie’s clutch, Angel placed her phone, eyeglasses, and debit card back in.
 She also dropped a thumb drive into the small purse.
 Reaching into Goran’s pockets, Angel found his swipe card.
 She used her smartphone to cycle through the building’s security cameras, determining when it was safe to go into the hallway.
-She lifted the sobbing Millie to her feet and snaked Millie’s arm around her neck.
+She lifted Millie to her feet and snaked Millie’s arm around her neck.
 The two of them traversed the labyrinth of hallways until they reached the door to the stairwell.
 The swipe card gave them access to the stairs.

 Angel led Millie up the stairs to the fourth floor.
-The hallways were deserted, so Angel found the elevator, exclusive to the tenants, leading to the street behind the gallery.
+The deserted hallways enabled Angel to find the elevator, exclusive to the tenants, leading to the street behind the gallery.
 As the elevator doors closed, Angel summoned her rented Tesla.
 She got to the road just as the vehicle arrived.
 Pushing the sobbing Millie into the car, Angel commanded a destination and got out a notepad.

 Mac to the Rescue

-Lounging on his plush leather couch, Mac was mindlessly watching the local news channel at 8:30 p.m. when his cell phone rang.
+Lounging on his plush leather couch, Mac mindlessly watched the local news channel at 8:30 p.m. when his cell phone rang.
 He turned off the television and answered.

 "Officer Merrick, this is Martin at the front desk.
 Someone just dropped off a very distraught young woman here, along with a note saying: